sergiss/advanreader-api/README.md

 # advanreader-api
-Library to communicate with Keonn AdvanReader RFID reader
+:satellite: Library to communicate with Keonn AdvanReader RFID reader